 The use of Privilege levels to determine session-based access to commands and resources is not mandatory for clients.
-Although the privilege level scheme is widely supported, its lack of flexibility in requiring a single monotonic hierarchy of permissions means that other session-based command authorization schemes have evolved, and so it is no longer mandatory for clients to use it.
+Although the privilege level scheme is widely supported, its lack of flexibility in requiring a single monotonic hierarchy of permissions means that other session-based command authorization schemes have evolved.
 However, it is still common enough that it SHOULD be supported by servers.